appsmithorg/appsmith-docs/website/docs/connect-data/how-to-guides/fetch-and-filter-data-in-sql.md

 # Fetch and filter data in SQL

-This guide shows you how to read SQL data, apply filters, and display the results in widgets.
+This guide demonstrates how to retrieve and filter data by using a variety of SQL clauses.

 ## Prerequisites